-Joe’s was the first Chinese restaurant we ate at when we first ventured in to Queens.
+Joe’s was the first Chinese restaurant we ate at when we first ventured into Queens.
 This is a real authentic Chinese restaurant.
 The kind we’ve been looking for.
 No sugars and sweeteners to go with our tea.
 No fried noodles to munch on.
 No spareribs on the menu (Heaven forbid!
 What were we to do without our staple for comparative purposes??).
 Joe’s Shanghai has a few different locations, including one in Chinatown, one in midtown, as well as in China and even Japan.
 But, it all started at this very location in Flushing, NY.

 Joe’s Shanghai is famous for Soup Dumplings!
 But, that’s not all they should be known for.
 We had a veritable feast of Braised Pork Shoulder, Soft Shelled Crabs, Chicken w/Hoisen Sauce, Water Spinach w/White Bean Sauce, Scallops & Prawns w/Garlic Sauce, Scallion Pancakes.
-And as if SIX entrees wasn’t enough for FIVE hungry Mee’s, we ordered a SEVENTH entree, Lobster w/Fried Rice Cake.
-And finally, for dessert they made us a special dish of Fried & Steamed Mini Buns w/Sweet Sauce.
+And as if SIX entrees weren’t enough for FIVE hungry Mee’s, we ordered a SEVENTH entree, Lobster w/Fried Rice Cake.
+And finally, for dessert, they made us a special dish of Fried & Steamed Mini Buns w/Sweet Sauce.
 YUM!